Home Learning - Owls

 In Key Stage 2 we will be setting home learning tasks each week in reading, spelling and maths.
 Home learning tasks will be set on Fridays, posted on our class webpage.

-I will talk to the children about their home learning each week so that they know what they are doing.
-Some times the activities will be revising a concept, sometimes the activities will be practising something we are currently learning, sometimes the activities will be extending their learning.
+I will talk to the children about their ‘home learning’ each week so that they know what they are doing.
+Some time the activities will be revising a concept, sometimes the activities will be practising something we are currently learning, sometimes the activities will be extending their learning.